 It was so funny!
 It poked fun at the Lord of the Rings, renfair, and to some degree Wiccan crowds along the way.
 I didn’t check Rotten Tomatoes, but looks like it’s pretty low rated at IMDB.

 In some ways, it covered the romantic comedy tropes, and those associated with just past teen years ages, neatly.
 In some ways, it veered in different directions, especially toward the end where it earned the revised title.

 The big takeaway for me: Where has Cassi Thomson been all my life?
 She is the most adorably beautiful woman I think I’ve seen in a romantic comedy since perhaps Meg Ryan at the height of her powers.
 She just lights up a room with a look and a smile.

-I was super impressed, in a different way, with Olivia Grace Hunter as Victoria, the strange girl who watered plants with antifreeze and dryly asked inappropriate things like the way people preferred to die.
+, in a different way, with Olivia Grace Hunter as Victoria, the strange girl who watered plants with antifreeze and dryly asked inappropriate things like the way people preferred to die.

 Matt Dallas was good as Bobby Browning, and the chemistry between him and Cassi was great.

 I loved Burtie, played by Segun Oduolowu, in a young version of the wise old black man role combined with the observant and sometimes unintentionally funny foreigner role.